-Investment process for certain actively managed strategies Our sustainable investment solutions continue to grow We offer sustainable investment solutions to clients seeking to generate long-term returns and contribute to sustainable outcomes, including strategies that incorporate climate-related risks and opportunities.
+Investment process for certain actively managed strategies Our sustainable investment3 solutions continue to grow We offer sustainable investment solutions to clients seeking to generate long-term returns and contribute to sustainable outcomes, including strategies that incorporate climate-related risks and opportunities.
 In 2021, we launched new sustainable thematic strategies, including strategies that seek to invest in companies that are offering solutions through their products or services to address climate change mitigation or adaptation challenges.
-J.P.
+2 The information provided in this report reflects J.P.
+Morgan Asset Management's approach to ESG as at the date of this report and is subject to change without notice.
+We do not undertake to update any of such information in this report.
+3 J.P.
 Morgan Asset Management takes a global approach to sustainable investing, and the solutions offered through our sustainable investing platform meet our internally defined criteria for a sustainable investment.
 The evolving nature of sustainable finance regulations and the development of jurisdiction-specific legislation setting out the regulatory criteria for a "sustainable investment" or "ESG" investment mean that there is likely to be a degree of divergence as to the regulatory meaning of such terms.
 This is already the case in the European Union where, for example, under the Sustainable Finance Disclosure Regulation (EU) (2019/2088) certain criteria must be satisfied in order for a product to be classified as a "sustainable investment."
 Any references to "sustainable investing," "SI" or "ESG" in this document are intended as references to our internally defined criteria only and not to any jurisdiction-specific regulatory definition.
-Executive Summary

 Our approach to engagement on climate risk is to focus on the sectors and companies where, in our view, climate risk poses the greatest material risk to our clients' investments.
-We also acquired Campbell Global, LLC, a recognized leader in global timberland investment and natural resource management, with 5 million acres of forest globally managed by Campbell Global, a firm acquired by J.P.
+We also acquired Campbell Global, LLC, a recognized leader in global timberland investment and natural resource management, with 5 million acres of forest globally4 managed by Campbell Global, a firm acquired by J.P.
 Morgan Asset Management.
 We continue developing our climate analytics capabilities We continue to develop our climate data and analytics capabilities.
 This includes working towards integrating climate-related data and metrics into a centralized J.P.
 Morgan Asset Management platform alongside other material information used for portfolio management and research.
 The approach integrates what J.P.
 Morgan Asset Management has identified to be the most appropriate data, scenarios and analytical tools, combined with the expertise from our dedicated climate researchers in the Sustainable Investing team and our 200+ fundamental researchers.
 As an active investment manager, we engage with investee companies As stewards of our clients' capital, we engage with certain investee companies to encourage positive change as an important part of our investment process across asset classes.
 Climate risk is one of our firmwide investment stewardship priorities.
 In 2021, we engaged with over 600 companies engaged on climate risk across 47 markets and 25 sectors.
 Our approach to engagement on climate risk is to focus on the sectors and companies where, in our view, climate risk poses the greatest material risk to our clients' investments.
 Voting on shareholder proposals relating to climate change is another important way of expressing our views where we think management could better manage climate risk.
 The journey ahead We have made significant advancements in the ways we help our clients to address climate risks and act upon opportunities presented by the transition to a low-carbon economy and we will continue to deepen these capabilities.
-Please note that this document is not an offer of any particular product.
 Exhibit II.
-Summary of disclosure alignment to TCFD guidance for all sectors and supplemental guidance for asset managers\
+Summary of disclosure alignment to TCFD guidance for all sectors and supplemental guidance for asset managers